ibm-cloud-docs/Cloudant/offerings/bluemix.md

 change.
 An optional [Dedicated Hardware plan](#dedicated-hardware-plan) is also available for an additional monthly fee to run one or more of your Standard plan instances on a dedicated hardware environment.
-The dedicated hardware environment is for your sole use, and if a Dedicated Hardware plan instance is provisioned within a US location, you can optionally select a [HIPAA](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act){: new_window}{: external}
+The dedicated hardware environment is for your sole use.
+If a Dedicated Hardware plan instance is provisioned within a US location, you can optionally select a [HIPAA](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act){: new_window}{: external}
 -compliant configuration.